zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 > **Note**: If you are working in the LiveLabs tenancy, you are provided the URL to your compute instance.

 1. In a browser, enter the URL to your `workshop-installed` compute instance.
+If your compute instance is not displayed, wait 30 seconds and try again.

     You are automatically logged into your compute instance and presented with a user-friendly desktop.
 On the desktop, you can find shortcuts to Firefox, a terminal window, and gedit (text editor).
 The Oracle Database 19c New Features workshop guide is displayed in Firefox.